cloudmesh-community/sp19-222-100/project-report/report.md

 ## Introduction

-what - predicting how country votes based off of what hypothetical canidate would support why - to attempt to determine the politcal voting trends of the United States Algorithm used - K Nearest Neighbors
+- What: predicting how country votes based off of what hypothetical canidate would support
+- Why: to attempt to determine the politcal voting trends of the United States
+- Algorithm used: K Nearest Neighbors

 ## Requirements